brianhouse/art_and_code/NEXT.md

 - lectures are stumbling vs the notes. slides would be better.

 - this should increasingly be about the _quality_ not the code. maybe this is a matter of adding a "design considerations" section after code or in each assignment

+- it's really all about form matching content. that's what I care about.

 /